-The Group adopt a defined contribution plan in accordance with the Labor Pension Act of the R.O.C.
+The Group adopts a defined contribution plan in accordance with the Labor Pension Act of the R.O.C.
 Under the Labor Pension Act, the Group will make monthly contributions of no less than 6% of the employees' monthly wages to the employees' individual pension accounts.
-The Group have made monthly contributions of 6% of each individual employee's salaries or wages to employees' pension accounts.
+The Group has made monthly contributions of 6% of each individual employee's salaries or wages to employees' pension accounts.

-Expenses under the defined contribution plan for the years ended 31 December 2020 and 2019 are NT\$15,708 thousand and NT\$14,464 thousand, respectively.
+Expenses under the defined contribution plan for the years ended 31 December 2021 and 2020 were NT\$17,537 thousand and NT\$15,708 thousand, respectively.